nuxeo/doc.nuxeo.com-content/src/nxdoc/tutorials/quick-start-series/bootstrap-your-case-management-project.md

 *   By spreading all your business data among different tabs for making them simpler, and by organizing the main case view in a nice way.
 You can use for this the forms and content views features, as well as the tab designer feature, in Studio.
     ![]({{file name='tabular-form.png'}} ?w=600,border=true) ![]({{file name='incident-valuation.png'}} ?w=600,border=true)
 *   By providing working queues, that help organize the case worker job.
-A working queue is a mechanism for displaying cases depending on some of their criteria (nature, life cycle, customer id, ...)
+A working queue is a mechanism for displaying cases depending on some of their criteria (nature, lifecycle, customer id, ...)
     ![]({{file name='cases-queues.png'}} ?w=600,border=true)

 ## Adding Automation on Content Processing